adutra/goalesce/README.md

 ### Coalescing structs

-When both structs are non-zero, the default behavior is to coalesce the two structs field by field, recursively coalescing their values.
+When both structs are non-zero-values, the default behavior is to coalesce the two structs field by field, recursively coalescing their values.

 ```go